biozal/NewWorld/dm/Echor Empire/House Adams.md

   - **Lady Charlotte Adams**: She is Lord Michael's oldest daughter, in her late 20s.
 She is a stunning beauty with long curly blonde hair and bright blue eyes.
 She is known for her love of fashion and has been known to design clothing for the royal family.
 She is currently unmarried.

   - **Lord William Adams**: He is Lord Michael's oldest son, in his mid-20s.
 He is tall and lean with short brown hair and piercing blue eyes.
 He is a skilled politician and has been known to use his charm to gain influence.
 He is currently unmarried.
+He has recently been sent to Maine to rule over the lands.

   - **Lady Sophia Adams**: She is Lord Michael's younger daughter, in her early 20s.
 She is a tall and slender woman with long curly brown hair and soft brown eyes.
 She is a talented musician and has been known to perform at royal events.
 She is currently unmarried.